dev-Vortex51/StarBox-Uptick/README.md

 # StarWars

-StarMovie is a modern movie discovery and bookmarking application designed to help users explore trending movies and save their favorites.
-Built with React, TypeScript, and Vite, StarMovie offers a fast, engaging, and responsive user experience.
+StarWars is a modern movie discovery and bookmarking application designed to help users explore trending movies and save their favorites.
+Built with React, TypeScript, and Vite, StarWars offers a fast, engaging, and responsive user experience.
 A simple login feature is implemented using Redux Persist to store and rehydrate user authentication state across sessions.

 ---